a wooden pathway leading into a sunlight forest

 • we get honest about any challenges or limitations

-You may not be totally resonating with the term “meltdown,” so I wanted to clarify how this term is being used.
+You may not totally resonate with the term “meltdown,” so I want to clarify how this term is being used.
 Meltdown is an involuntary response to emotional, sensory, mental or physical overwhelm & can look like:

 • uncontrollable crying